thsDave/thisFramework/README.md

 ## License 📑

-thisFramework is open source software under the GPL v3.0 license.
+Skeleton is open source software under the GPL v3.0 license.
 Please see full terms in the [LICENSE](LICENSE) file.